-Boniface, Ramsey, Beginning to Read the Fathers (New York: Paulist Press, 2012), available at the UWO bookstore.
+Boniface, Ramsey, Beginning to Read the Fathers, revised edition (New York: Paulist Press, 2012).
+Available online at Chapters/Indigo or the Book Depository or as an e-book (Chapters or Amazon).
 Additional, weekly required readings will be put on OWL and are indicated for each week in the course structure section below.